splinesreticulating/WellSaid/README.md

 - iMessages database access -- designed to run from a Mac logged into your iCloud
 - OpenAI API key (if using OpenAI) or a running local Khoj instance (if using Khoj)

-**Note**: This application is designed to run exclusively on macOS as it requires direct access to the Messages app database.

 ### Installation

 1. Clone the repository